 Images of Singapore Live

-Images of Singapore Live on Sentosa Island gives a broad round-up of Singapore history and culture, allowing you to learn in one visit an overview of the stories told in the smaller dedicated museums.
+Images of Singapore Live on Sentosa Island has now been incorporated into Madame Tussauds and gives a broad round-up of Singapore history and culture, allowing you to learn in one visit an overview of the stories told in the smaller dedicated museums.

 Although it lacks the wealth of information displayed at the National Museum of Singapore, its simplicity makes it easier to digest the information, making it ideal for kids.